nwtgck/trans-server-akka/README.md

 **This way is for a user which can't use `curl` command.**

-The following example is sending `sounds.zip`.
+The following example sends `sounds.zip`.

 #### 1. Get a file byte